ElectricArc-Yu/Portfolio/Writerside/topics/Design-related-portfolio-E.md

 <procedure title="System Design Analysis: Field Operations in MMORPGs" collapsible="true" default-state="expanded">
     <note>
     <p>Abstract</p>
-    <p>This article aims to explore the large-scale exploration gameplay in Final Fantasy XIV, focusing on the design concepts and implementation mechanisms of the Cloud Crown Islands, Forbidden Land Eureka, and Queen's Blessing series.
-By comparing and analyzing the gameplay design, level design, reward mechanisms, and endgame content design of these three series, we summarize their experiences and lessons in special scene exploration gameplay.
-The research results show that such dungeons not only enrich players' gaming experience and promote social interaction among players but also maintain the long-term attractiveness of gameplay through continuous content updates and optimizations.
+    <p>This article aims to explore the large-scale exploration gameplay in Final Fantasy XIV,
+focusing on the design concepts and implementation mechanisms of the Diadem, Forbidden Land Eureka, and Save the Queen.
+By comparing and analyzing the gameplay design, level design, reward mechanisms, and endgame content design of these three series, I summarize their experiences and lessons in special scene exploration gameplay.
+The research results show that such contents not only enrich players' gaming experience and promote social interaction among players but also maintain the long-term attractiveness of gameplay through continuous content updates and optimizations.
 The conclusions of this article can provide references for similar gameplay design in other MMORPGs.</p>
     <p>Keyword: Field Operations Design; System Logic Design; Reward Mechanism</p>
     </note>
     <p>Download document: <resource src="../downloadable/MMORPG中的特殊场景探索玩法设计.pdf"></resource></p>